panulogic/cisf/README.md

-# Cisf 3
+# Cisf 4

 Support for simple **Runtime Type-Assertions ** in JavaScript, and assorted simple utilitites

 Cisf.js allows you to add type-checks to your JavaScript code with minimalistic syntax.
-It also provides a few additional utilities to make the programmer's life easier.

 cisf.js could be described as "TypeScript Light", simple and easy to learn and unobtrusive to use.
 No transpiling to JavaScript is needed since you do it all in JavaScript.

-The "utilities" -part we try to keep very limited in scope yet provide some things we need in our own daily
-JavaScript and Node.js programming: log, err, r, w.
+Cisf also provides a select few a dditional utilities for making programmers' lives easier: log, err, r, w, fs, path.

-The latest addition 'w()' is actually a minimalistic framework for adding extensions to JavaScript base-classes.
+'w()' is actually
+a minimalistic framework for adding extensions to JavaScript base-classes.
-Since cisf is open source you can modify cisf.js  and add your own favcorite extensions as needed.
+Since cisf is open source you can modify cisf.js  and add your own favorite extensions as needed.

 Cisf comes with several useful
-JS-extensions already such as
+JS-extensions already such as the
  **last()** -method for Arrays, and **map()** for Objects.
  More but not many more
  may be added in the future.
-See documentation of w() below.
+See documentation of w().

 ##### USAGE: